 Talk to a Texas Disability Insurance Lawyer Today

-If you are interested in learning more about how part-time work can affect your eligibility for disability benefits, the legal team at the Law Offices of J. Price McNamara is ready to help.
+If you are interested in learning more about how part-time work can affect your eligibility for disability benefits, the legal team at J. Price McNamara ERISA Insurance Claim Attorney is ready to help.
 To schedule a free case evaluation and legal consultation with a knowledgeable Texas disability insurance attorney, please contact us online today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.